Choosing the Right Type of Web Hosting

 In pool terms…

 Managed WordPress hosting is like having your own personal trainer at the neighborhood pool.
+They set up the workouts and track your progress, as long as you show up and do the work.

 Pros of Managed WordPress Hosting

 Managed WordPress hosting makes your WordPress site load faster, look better, and easily handle big jumps in site traffic, all while keeping a trained lifeguard on hand to keep you safe.
-It’s like having an expert trainer guide you through improving your swimming form, lap times, and endurance in the pool.
+It’s like having an expert trainer guide you through improving your swimming form, lap times and endurance in the pool.
 If you run into trouble, you’ve got support right there ready to help.

 Cons of Managed WordPress Hosting

 This option is only available if your website is built on WordPress.
-And some WordPress plugins are disallowed if they create security issues, hamper site performance, or are redundant, so you’ll have to stick with the allowed WordPress plugins (of which there are many).
+And some WordPress plugins are disallowed if they create security issues, hamper site performance or are redundant, so you’ll have to stick with the allowed WordPress plugins (of which there are many).

 Managed WordPress hosting is best for…